Internet of Things

 • Infrastructure Internet of Things is a subset of Industrial Internet of Things.
 But due to its significance in smart infrastructure development, it's considered a different IoT type.

-• Internet of Military Things (IoMT), also known as Battlefield IoT or Internet of Battlefield Things (IoBT), uses IoT systems and devices in the military and battlefield.
+• Internet of Military Things (IoMT), also known as Battlefield IoT or Internet of Battlefield Things (IoBT), uses IoT systems and devices in the military and on the battlefield.
 It's used to increase situational awareness, analyze risk, improve military practices and strategy, and refine response time.
 For example, an interconnected system connects ships, planes, and tanks.

-Internet of Things technologies
+What are some Internet of Things technologies?

 • Wireless sensor networks with distributed devices and sensors help monitor environmental and physical changes.
 They have end nodes, routers, and coordinators.
 For example, weather monitoring systems and surveillance systems.

-• Big Data analytics deals with the study of massive volumes of data or big data.
+• Big Data analytics deals with the study of massive volumes of data, or big data.
 Big data is generated every minute from various sources like social media videos, digital images, sensors, and sales transaction records.

 • Communication protocols are the backbone of IoT systems as they allow network connectivity and linking to applications.
 Devices can exchange data over the network.
 They are used in data encoding and addressing schemes.

 • Embedded systems are a mix of hardware and software systems that perform specific tasks.
-They have a microcontroller, microprocessor memory, networking, input-output, and storage devices.
+They have a microcontroller, microprocessor, memory, networking, input-output, and storage devices.
 It is used in digital cameras, wireless routers, and music players.

-• IPv6 over Low power Wireless Personal Area Networks (6LoWPAN) is a low-power network where every node has its IPv6 address.
+• IPv6 over Low Power Wireless Personal Area Networks (6LoWPAN) is a low-power network where every node has its IPv6 address.

 • ZigBee is a low-power, low-data rate wireless network used to create personal area networks and is widely used in industrial settings.